This Page Is Out of Date

 Don't let the percentage charged be the only criteria when choosing a company.
 A lower percentage does not necessarily mean you will make more money.
-For example, if a company
+If a company

-with more experience knows that you have a collection worth a lot of money, they could possibly make you more money even while charging a higher percentage.
+with more experience knows that you have a collection worth a good amount of money, they could possibly make you more money even while charging a higher percentage if a

 - Interview In Person